-Led by Executive Director of Government Communication, Alex Aiken, GCS is governed through departmental Directors of Communication and the GCS Board, which is chaired by the Minister for the Constitution.
+Led by Chief Executive of Government Communication, Simon Baugh, GCS is governed through departmental Directors of Communication and the GCS Board, which is chaired by the Minister for the Constitution.
 The board makes recommendations on the direction, operation and development of the profession and holds us to account for the implementation of our major campaigns.

 We carry out our work in accordance with the Civil Service Code, our Propriety Guidance and without political bias.
 We abide by legislation that affects our work such as data protection, Welsh language, disability discrimination, freedom of information and copyright.

-We bring together people, process, and specialist expertise within and across government.
+We bring together people, processes, and specialist expertise within and across government.
 We work in partnership to ensure we set the highest standards of communication practice across the following key areas:

 - embracing our commitment to professional development, skills and standards, as well as setting clear career pathways with our curriculum